GTNewHorizons/GT5-Unofficial/docs/RecipeBuilder.md

 See implosion compressor recipe map for a example on its usage. the extension also made it possible to use more complicated value, however there is no such use case yet.

+`LOW_GRAVITY` and `CLEANROOM` are common metadata that are supported in most recipe maps.
+They default to false, and is required to be set to true if you want your recipe to have such restriction.

+Other metadata used by the specific recipe maps MUST to be documented in some way, with javadoc on the recipe map field being the preferred choice.

 # Coding Conventions

 ## Metadata identifiers